-Speak people’s names when in their presence, and research confirms you also spark their brain’s sense of worth, and add value to their day.
+How do you open a new class, workshop or mentor circle?
+Speak people’s name with care, and research affirms you will spark their brain’s sense of worth, and add value to their day.
 How does it happen?

-Your handle’s a brand of sorts – one that defines you.
-It turns out that the brain associates certain unique traits with your name.
+Your handle’s a brand of sorts – the essence of you – a lynchpin that defines you.
+So it’s no surprise that the brain associates certain unique traits with your name.

-Does your J-Doe sparkle with colors you’d like others to see associated with you?
+Does your J-Doe sparkle with colors you’d like others to see in you?

 Use names to value others